-Player props in the WNBA offer one of the most beatable areas in all of sports, so in this free article series, we’ll be breaking down the best WNBA props and DFS picks today.
+Player props and DFS picks in the WNBA offer one of the most beatable areas in all of sports, so in this free article series, we’ll be breaking down the best WNBA props today.

 While NBA props are subject to sharp numbers and massive volume, WNBA props often lag behind in pricing accuracy, especially early in the season and during weekday slates.
 The operators sometimes simply don’t dedicate the same algorithmic or human resources to these projections, which gives informed players a rare edge.